Dubbie/startpage-v2/README.md

 If you would like to use this you have a few options.

-1. **Easiest** Set your homepage to https://dubbie.github.io/startpage-v2/.
+1. Set your homepage to https://dubbie.github.io/startpage-v2/. - **Easiest**
 2. You can simply clone this repo's master branch.
 3. Download the latest from [releases](https://github.com/Dubbie/startpage-v2/releases).